oh-kay-blanket/blood-lines/README.md

 #### Right-click on node
 Zooms in on node and set it as the new pivot point for the camera.

-## About Roots
+## About Blood Lines

 #### Data Parsing
-Roots uses [GEDCOM-d3](https://github.com/mister-blanket/gedcom-d3), a custom GEDCOM parser designed for this project.
+Blood Lines uses [GEDCOM-d3](https://github.com/mister-blanket/gedcom-d3), a custom GEDCOM parser designed for this project.
 It is based off of the [tmcw/parse-gedcom](https://github.com/tmcw/parse-gedcom) project.

 #### Visualization
-Roots uses [3D Force-Directed Graph](https://github.com/vasturiano/3d-force-graph) for visualization.
+Blood Lines uses [3D Force-Directed Graph](https://github.com/vasturiano/3d-force-graph) for visualization.

 ## About GEDCOM
 [GEDCOM](https://en.wikipedia.org/wiki/GEDCOM) is an open standard for exchanging genealogical data between different genealogy software.
 If you have created a family tree using a computer program or website, chances are you can export your data as a GEDCOM file.